vvusk/aavf/README.md

 ## 📜 Citation

-If you use this code or our paper, please cite: (will be updated once published)
+If you use this code or our paper, please cite:

 ```bibtex
 @inproceedings{mutiawani2025generalized,